rimuadmin/TeensyMaestro-Hardware/README.md

 ### 1. Prepare the Display

 #### 1a.
 Remove the SD Card Holder from the Display
 To fit all the necessary through-hole components onto the TeensyMaestro PCB, we had to fully utilize the available board space.
-One key adjustment involves the SD card holder that's built into the display module.
+One key adjustment involves removing the SD card holder that's built into the display module.
 There were several reasons for this:
 - The SD card holder is not connected to the TeensyMaestro circuit, so it serves no functional purpose.
 - The metal casing of the SD card holder can short against the leads of through-hole components on the back of the PCB.
-- If left in place, it can cause the display to tilt or sit unevenly, making it difficult to mount the front panel flush
+- If left in place, it can cause the display to tilt or sit unevenly, making it difficult to mount the front panel flush.

 **Steps to Remove the SD Card Holder:**
 1. **Apply Flux** - Dab a small amount of flux on the joints to improve heat transfer and help the solder flow into the braid.